anjaliarasu/currency-exchange/README.md

 # Crewmeister Test Assignment - Java Backend Developer

-## Intro
-Thank you for taking the time to complete this challenge as part of your application at Crewmeister!
-We are taking development skills very serious and invest a lot of time to find the right candidate.

-At Crewmeister we aim to write excellent software and are convinced that this requires a high level of passion for and attention to topics such as software design and principles, best practices and clean code.
-We take pride in the fact that the code we produce is extensible, testable, maintainable and runs fast.

-At the same time, we always try to improve the effectiveness of our evaluation and improve the candidate journey throughout the process.
-Our aim is that our hiring process is mutually inspiring and feels like a gain for both parties regardless of the outcome.
-If you feel to give us feedback on that, please don't hesitate to do so.

 ## The Challenge

 Your task is to create a foreign exchange rate service as SpringBoot-based microservice.